friskybear/frost_rs/README.md

 # Frost.rs Python Bindings

-This library is a port of [frost.rs](https://github.com/ZcashFoundation/frost.rs) written by the Zcash Foundation for Python 3.10 or Python 3.11.
-It provides bindings to the Rust library for performing various cryptographic operations, including distributed key generation (DKG), nonce generation, and signing signature.
+This library is a port of [frost.rs](https://github.com/ZcashFoundation/frost.rs) written by the Zcash Foundation for Python 3.8-12.
+It provides bindings to the Rust library for performing various cryptographic operations, including distributed key generation (DKG), nonce generation, and signing signature blazingly fast.

 ## Installation